cego/gitte/README.md

 ## Config setup

-Put `.git-local-devops.yml` in designated folder.
-For reference on how to setup the config, see [config documentation](./docs/config.md)
+Put `.git-local-devops.yml` in a designated folder.
+For reference on what should be in this config, see [config documentation](./docs/config.md)

 You can also use a remote config file if a file exists named `.git-local-devops-env`.